nbird33/Blackjack-Simulation/README.md

 using to GUI create a blackjack simulation

-# it involves handling several complex interactions between
+# it involves handling several complex interactions between  the game logic
-# the game logic, the user interface, and the players' actions
+the user interface, and the players' actions